Israel minister denies police used NSO spyware on protesters

 “There was no surveillance, no hacking of any phone of any protester in any protest,” Barlev said.
 “It’s against the law.”

+Israel’s justice minister, Gideon Sa’ar, said at a parliamentary hearing that there was an “unbridgeable gap” between the newspaper report and the police’s statements, and that the attorney general was also investigating the claims raised in the article.

+Sa’ar said the Justice Ministry was not aware of any instances of surveillance without court authorization, but said it was important this matter was under independent investigation by the country’s State Comptroller.

-He said the attorney general had asked the police to respond formally to the examples mentioned in the article.
+Barlev said the attorney general had asked the police on Tuesday to respond formally to the examples mentioned in the article.

 The report claims drew widespread outcry across Israel’s political spectrum.
 Lawmakers called for formal parliamentary investigations into the matter, and a state ombudsman said his office would look into the allegations of unauthorized digital surveillance by the police for an upcoming report.